AG-Philipsen/BaHaMAS/Manual_Pages/BaHaMAS-continue-thermalization.md

 \--measurements *number*
 :   Specify the number of trajectories that should be done (default: 1000).

-\--checkpointEvery *number*
-:   Specify every how many trajectories a check-point should be stored to disk (default: 100).

-\--pf *number*
-:   Specify how many pseudofermions should be used (default: 1).

 \--jobscript_prefix *string*
 :   Specify the prefix of the jobscript file (default: own setup).